Uninett/nav/doc/howto/hacking-with-pycharm.rst

 * Command: html
 * input: :file:`$NAV-ROOT/doc`
 * output: :file:`$NAV-ROOT/doc/html`
+* Ensure you set to use the Remote python interpreter from vagrant.

 After run you should be able to access the documentation under :file:`$NAV-ROOT/doc/html`.